Why Workers’ Compensation Insurance Is Important

 Who Is Covered by Workers’ Comp?

-Employee status and number of employees help determine who needs to be covered by Workers’ Comp.
+The employee status and the number of employees will help determine who needs to be covered by workers’ comp insurance.
 Employee status requirements vary from state to state.
-Most states require full-time employees to be covered by Workers’ Compensation.
-Some states have specific rules for contractors, temps, and interns.
+Most states require full-time employees to be covered by workers’ compensation insurance.
+Some places have state laws for contractors, temps and interns.
+It’s important to make sure your workers’ comp coverage is up to date and correct.

 - Insurance agents